You know when you want a new logo or website for your business but it feels like driving with a blindfold on?

 SummaryWhile their offline business was generating exciting revenue, they were moving into a new Dance Studio and their owner knew we could improve.
 We have created a Brand Strategy and systems for them to generate revenue from multiple areas, while their dancers benefit from these new changes.We could use socials better.
 We could create an online experience that enhances the Studio experience.
 They knew there was a large amount of revenue not being collected.
 Holiday seasons needed to be capitalised on with stories that created excitement.
 Their new studio opened the door for top class video production.

 About UpbeatUpbeat is a Modern Dance company based in Scotland, mainly for young girls.
 They are inspired by the work from South Korea & the US.
 The business is fun, fresh, friendly, reliable and is full of energy with dance being the vehicle.

-The GoalThe goal was to affect several key performance indicators:
+The GoalThe goal was to affect several key performance indicators:- Profile their ideal customers.

-Profile their ideal customers.Attract more of those ideal customers on tap.Organise different socials around their ideal customers.Create, plan and drop merchandise with stories.New logo that’s appropriate in its feeling of fun and movement, distinctive and simple, so it can be used seamlessly if Upbeat create something that doesn’t involve dance.Member privacy.
+- New logo that’s appropriate in its feeling of fun and movement, distinctive and simple, so it can be used seamlessly if Upbeat create something that doesn’t involve dance.

 The client wanted more structure in their business.
 That is why we used time to learn and understand who their ideal customers are and why.
 It was our objective to get more ideal customers into the Studio Experience.
 The owner believed that their classes speak for themselves as long as we get the right customers into the Studio.
 Organically, many kids have so much fun they join another class.
 We needed to create structure around that.
 Future systems would focus on maximising small yet often missed opportunities so that every detail is covered.

 Plan of ActionThe strategy had to be outstanding for them and the customers who overlap with them.
 We ask a lot of questions to learn and understand together so that the plan is crafted together instead of us telling Upbeat what to do.
 We get paid to help them understand what they can’t see yet.

 ResearchIn our Discovery session we understood their goals, challenges that were getting in their way.
 We looked their users and understood their pain points and challenges.Areas we identified for improvement were:- The creation of a customer profile with a real name, job, salary, education, where they live and where they buy groceries.
 We combined the child and their parents in this process.